xmtp/xmtp-flutter/README.md

 When sending a message, you can specify the type of content.
 This allows you to specify different types of content than the default (a simple string, `ContentTypeText`).

-Support for other types of content can be added during client construction by registering additional `ContentCodecs`, including a `customCodecs` parameter.
+Support for other types of content can be added during client construction by registering additional `Codec`s, including a `customCodecs` parameter.
 Every codec declares a specific content type identifier, `ContentTypeId`, which is used to signal to the Client which codec should be used to process the content that is being sent or received.
 See [XIP-5](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md) for more details on codecs and content types.